curu/loadavg_tracer/README.md

 a simple Linux loadavg tracer

 ## How to build
+Note: the main branch support only TencentOS. for CentOS7 support please go to CentOS7 branch.

-Note: the current version support only RHEL/CentOS7 kernel. just install kernel dev package and run `make`
+just install kernel dev package and run `make`

 ## How to use